- Previews of the Festival. Buy the latest issues of Country Capital News and Country

-When it's rubbish, there are plenty of other hotels and clubs in Tamworth
+When the sound is rubbish, there are plenty of other hotels and clubs in Tamworth

 that will make you welcome, so just leave as soon as you can.

-The best sound in town is at the Golf Club,
+The best sound in town used to be at the Golf Club,

 And it does not take long to spot a few contenders for the worst sound in Tamworth.